tha-santacruz/BayesianUNet/README.md

 3. Install pytorch by following the instructions of the Pytorch documentation : 		https://pytorch.org/get-started/locally/

 ## To create tiles :
-1. Download the Potsdam Dataset from this URL: https://www.isprs.org/education/benchmarks/UrbanSemLab/Default.aspx
+1. Download the Potsdam Dataset (International Society for Photogrammetry and Remote Sensing, 2022) from this URL: https://www.isprs.org/education/benchmarks/UrbanSemLab/Default.aspx
 2. Uncompress it, and place the folders "1_DSM", "4_Ortho_RGBIR" and "5_Labels_all"
 	into the "Potsdam_data" directory